MultiverseLearningProducts/swe/src/mod2/wk1/day3.md

 };
 ```

-In the above example, `el` is each element that is passed into the callback function, so 1, 2, "holy smokes", and so on.
+In the above example, `el` is each element that is passed into the callback function, so `1, 2, "holy smokes"`, and so on.

 Callbacks are a key feature of JavaScript, so it is definitely worth spending some time getting comfortable with the syntax.